Harmony Company models: Model and date stamps

 Harmony hollow-body instruments were marked with inkstamps within the body of the instrument.
 A model/batch number of the form nnnnHmmmm where 'nnnn' is a batch number and 'mmmm' is a model number ('6072H950' for example would be an H950 model).
 They were also date stamped using an 'F' for instruments manufactured during the first half of the year and an 'S' for those built in the second half, and a 2 digit year code. ('F-45' would indicate the instrument was manufactured in the first half of 1945).

 OEM models

 Harmony was an original equipment manufacturer (OEM) for several other brands, most notably Silvertone.
 The OEM models were typically very similar to Harmony instruments but with cosmetic differences (e.g., finish color).

 Pickups for almost all Harmony electric guitars and basses were manufactured by Rowe Industries in Toledo, Ohio, from the mid 1940s until the closure of Harmony in the mid 1970s.

 Stratotone

 The Stratotone was a commercially successful family of solid body electric guitars which was produced from 1952 on.
 The headplate was adorned with a note symbol styled as an atom.

 The name is a compound of stratosphere and tone.
-This predates the use of the suffix "strato" in the naming of the Fender Stratocaster by two years.
+This predates the use of the prefix "strato" in the naming of the Fender Stratocaster by two years.